dexwritescode/ws-compare/README.md

 - This project I wrote to compare some metrics using different programming languages.
 The metrics I was looking for:
     - Compiled artifact size
     - Size in memory while running idle
-    - Size in memory while running at peak
+    - Size in memory while running at peak requests per second
     - Average requests per second